ajgargan/bind9/README.md

   * Allow SSH from CIDR provided

 ### Add DNSSEC zone signing
-DNSSEC is not currently supported by all TLD and Registrars, notably for co.za.
+~~DNSSEC is not currently supported by all TLD and Registrars, notably for co.za.~~ This was added late 2017.
-Being ready for when it is is not a bad thing.
+~~Being ready for when it is is not a bad thing.~~
 * setup Key Signing Keys and Zone Signing Key
 * add both Keys to bottom of zonefile($INCLUDE <Keynamehere>)
 * sign zonefiles with Zone Signing Key
-* configure DS Records with registrar
+* configure DS Records with registrar (osite.co.za) in this case.
+Which itself will need to be signed up to the TLD.
 * Test with:
   * dig +dnssec @8.8.8.8 some.domain.com
   eg: